Snapchat/djinni/README.md

   easily add extension methods (by add functions to prototype) without having to derive from a base class.

-The command to run Wasm/TypeScript unit tests is `bazel run
+The command to run Wasm/TypeScript unit tests is `bazelisk run
 //test-suite:server-ts`.
 You will need the `tsc` compiler and the `browserify` tool to run these tests.